 - I know some of what we described in this episode will make more sense with these photos, so let’s start with this picture of the kitchen we took last month.
 This is actually of the RIGHT side, but I flipped it since all of my renderings show the LEFT side.
 I figured it would be easier to follow that way.
 I’m standing in the living room and the wood doors on the left open to the mudroom / laundry room, and you can see the exposed brick chimney there in the back right.

-- Before I show you all of the bland renderings, remember that this is one of our inspiration images (for the right side, at least).
+- Before I show you all of the bland renderings, remember that thiswe are planning to add in lots of fun color.
 The left side, which we’re showing in these plans, will have the blue-green cabinets with pink patterned tile.
 So yeah – pattern and color are on the agenda for the duplex since it’s going to be used entirely as a weekly rental.
 Felt like a good place to have some fun.